RobertTalbert/calculus/course-documentation/MTH201-Learning-Targets.md

 ## Group L: Calculate, use, and explain the concept of limits.

 - L.1: **(CORE)** I can find the limit of a function at a point using numerical, graphical, and algebraic methods.
-- L.2: I can identify limits in indeterminate form and apply L'Hopital's Rule to evaluate them. (*Assessed via an AEP*)

 ## Group D: Explain and interpret the meaning of the derivative of a function.